Skip to content

 Nottrot's Cherry Garden: fascinating evening of philosophy on Greek cottage

 What is a memory worth?
-A first kiss, for example: how much poorer are you if it is forgotten?
+A first kiss, for instance: how much poorer are you if it is forgotten?
 In hard euros.
 Such questions Greg Nottrot likes to ask his audience, and we, his grateful listeners, gladly join in his money thought experiments.
 The man who, with Oscar Kocken, came up with the revolutionary concept of the live talk show Order of the Day, now makes,...

 Boulevard.
 Scenic photo Piknik Horrific Laika.
 Photo : Kathleen Michiels